outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - finish apply_solution to problem_definition using problem_steps
         - involves building a function to evenly distribute objects (like information/types), given problem positions/agents/objects

+  - types should be represented as directions (going farther from origin goes further up type stack, where similar types are adjacent)
   - finish system analysis for VDJ recombination
   - find other relevant immune processes to analyze